 Stretching reduces inflammation

-The standing plantar fasciitis exercise involves placing one back foot against a wall and bending the other knee forward.
-Hold this position for 45 seconds.
-It should be performed at least three to five times a day.
+To relieve plantar fasciitis discomfort, include the standing plantar fasciitis exercise in your daily routine.
+Start by positioning one foot against a wall while bending the other knee forward.
+Maintain this posture for around 45 seconds.
+To experience optimal benefits, aim to perform this exercise at least three to five times daily.

 The rolling stretch involves rolling a ball or cylindrical object underneath the arch of the foot.
 This will loosen the plantar fascia and improve the range of motion.